aproposts/PS-Profile/ReadMe.md

 # PowerShell Profile

 This is the repository for my `profile.ps1` file.
-I use it for both Windows PowerShell 5.1 and PowerShell (Core) 7.2 and all PowerShell hosts (Windows Terminal, VSCode, etc.).
+I use it for both Windows PowerShell 5.1 and PowerShell (Core/6+) and all PowerShell hosts (Windows Terminal, VSCode, etc.).

-I keep one copy at the PowerShell (Core) 7.2 `$PROFILE.CurrentUserAllHosts` location (`~\Documents\Powershell\profile.ps1`) and have stub `profile.ps1` files for Windows PowerShell and other users which dot-source this profile.
+I keep one copy at the PowerShell (Core/6+) `$PROFILE.CurrentUserAllHosts` at a custom location `MyPowerShell`, sibling to the `PowerShell` and `WindowsPowerShell` folders under "My Documents".
+The default profile locations have files which then dot-source files of the same name in the `MyPowerShell` directory.
+The contents of all those files are contained in `redirect.profile.ps1`.

 ## Features

-The goal with this profile is to provide small enhancements which make for a more pleasant terminal experience without going overboard on the level of customization.
+The goal with this profile is to provide small enhancements which make for a more pleasant terminal experience without going overboard on the level of customization in the vein of [Oh My Posh](https://ohmyposh.dev/).
 If it were to be branded, 'Default Plus' would be a good name.

+**The sub-sections below are out of date, I'll fix them up eventually.**

 ### Aliases